-Celebrity promotions are nothing new – we see them constantly, from athletes endorsing sports equipment to singers promoting skin care brands.
 Unfortunately, celebrity endorsements of medical treatments are also common, with celebrities like Rumer Willis and Suzanne Somers promoting sex drugs for women.
-While this type of promotion might seem similar to celebrity endorsement of other products, celebrity promotion of sex drugs is far more dangerous, as it influences women’s attitudes towards products that aren’t particularly effective and are potentially harmful.
+While this type of promotion might seem similar to celebrity endorsement of other products, celebrity promotion of sex drugs is far more dangerous, as they influence women’s attitudes toward products that aren’t particularly effective and are potentially harmful.

 They may be celebrities, but they don’t have to be accurate.

 Celebrities bringing attention to sex drugs is problematic for several reasons, the first being that it creates unrealistic expectations.
 Unlike ads created by drugs companies, which are supposed to stick to facts, based on evidence reviewed by the FDA, celebrities are free to say anything.
 For example, Suzanne Somers claims that she and her husband have sex twice a day since she started using the “sex shot”, her clever nickname for bremelanotide (brand name: Vyleesi).

 The pharmaceutical company that markets bremelanotide could never get away with making such an outrageous claim, as only eight percent of participants in clinical trials felt a boost in sexual desire (defined as a change of at least one point on a scale from one to five).
 In one interview, Somers went even further, claiming that bremelanotide isn’t a drug, which is not only untrue, but shows a lack of understanding of how chemicals interact with the body.
 Celebrity claims like this will, at best, confuse the public’s understanding of these new drugs, and at worst convince women to try drugs that may do more harm than good.